 Asthma

-• The link between allergic rhinitis and asthma is well documented and between 80%-90% of asthmatics also have allergic rhinitis.
+The link between allergic rhinitis and asthma is well documented and almost 90% of asthmatics also have allergic rhinitis.
 Treatment of co-existing allergic rhinitis is recommended by the GINA guidelines to optimise asthma control.

 Eczema

-• Eczema usually improves with age as the skin becomes thicker and more robust.
+Eczema usually improves with age as the skin becomes thicker and more robust.
+Therefore, 85% of children grow out of their asthma.

 Urticaria / Hives